acurwen/Workload-2-Automating-Deployment-for-Retail-Bank-Application-/README.md

 ## **Curious about:**

 1. Looking into the details of the venv instance, I see that the IAM service roles we made for Workload 1 are already present (AWSElasticBeanstalkWebTier, WorkerTier and MulticontainerDocker).
 I also see that it has a security group  that has inbound rules of 80 for HTTP and 22 for Jenkins.
 Wondering where in the setup we implemented either of these things -- I'm guessing the venv's security groups were modeled after the Jenkins instance's security groups.
+(Edit: I see that this was configured via the Jenkins build via the console output logs.)

 ![image](https://github.com/user-attachments/assets/a1d410bb-6915-4b1f-8147-7deba4927bb8)